Clemix37/gamedev-bean-jump/README.md

 ## Development

-I wanted to use JS modules to organize the code so that i could be clearer.
+I wanted to use JS modules to organize the code so that it could be clearer.

 ## Contributing

 If you want to participate, you can open an issue and we'll discuss it !

 ## License